broccolijs/broccoli-plugin/README.md

 To perform asynchronous work, return a promise.
 The promise's eventual value is ignored (typically `null`).

 To report a compile error, `throw` it or return a rejected promise.
+Also see section "Error Objects" below.

 ### `Plugin.prototype.getCallbackObject()`